vitotai/BrewPiLess/doc/DHTxx.md

 NOTE:
 * The humidity sensor must be assigned to a slot numebr that is smaller than the temperature sensor of the humidity sensor.
 * I don't get stable readings from my DHT21 sensor.
-Maybe some fine tune is needed, or it is the nature of DHT21.
+Maybe some fine tuning is needed, or it is the nature of DHT21.
 Don't trust the temperature reading of DHTxx sensor before verifying.

 # Humidity Control
 Humidity control runs similar algorithm as temperature control.
 The parameters are currently predefined and can be changed only by modification of source code..